 The Hublot Big Bang Ceramic Blue is a great way to learn exactly what makes Hublot great.
 Absurdly accurate and unapologetically glamourous, this model shows a lot but has a reason behind everything.
 Even its signature “night sky blue” shade has a purpose: it covers the ceramic powder and the binding, protecting it from UV ray and keeping your watch’s colors and figures safe from fading.

 The Big Bang does not stop there, however.
 An anti-reflective coated crystal and a Calibre HUB41000 mechanism are wrapped in an automatic case, with 42 hours’ worth of power reverse.
-In addition, this watch is water resistant up to 100 meters, so feel free to take it for a quick swim.
+In addition, this blue dial watch is water-resistant up to 100 meters, so feel free to take it for a quick swim.

 Few brands manage to evoke the chased-after London elegance such as Blueberry.
 Whether it’s through a pair of shoes or a precise scarf, Burberry deserves the loyal following it has acquired.

-Longines is a well-established luxury watchmaker who has managed to maintain its identity and commitment to quality, despite their recent corporate transitions.
+Longines is a well-established luxury watch brand that has managed to maintain its identity and commitment to quality, despite their recent corporate transitions.